lucamouchel/ML-project2/README.md

 python project/src/testingScripts/model_testing.py --langauge-model <>
 ```

 With ```language-model``` being the same path as used in the training step.
-This will then print the F1-score and accuracy for the fine tuned model.
+This will then print the F1-score and accuracy for the fine-tuned model.